 Types of Pain and Suffering Damages You Can Claim

-This is the easiest damage to point to and demonstrate: it’s the pain you experience from your actual physical injuries.
-But physical pain and suffering take into account not only the pain and discomfort you’re living with now, but also any pain and detriments you’re likely to suffer in the future because of the at-fault party’s negligence.
+This is the pain you experience from your actual physical injuries.
+But physical pain and suffering consider the pain and discomfort you’re living with now and any pain and detriments you’re likely to suffer in the future because of the at-fault party’s negligence.
+Here are a few of the many injuries that fall under the category of physical pain and suffering:

 Mental Pain and Suffering

 In addition to your physical injuries, some of the damages you suffer may go beyond physical pain.
-Mental and emotional pain and suffering includes damages like:
+Mental and emotional pain and suffering include damages like:

 - Emotional distress